Key Takeaway

 At the low end, ShedRx is cheaper for patients who want basic compounded semaglutide without extras.
 At the high end, ShedRx's combination protocols can cost more than MEDVi's most expensive plan.
 The question is whether the combination ingredients justify the premium.

-MEDVi's pricing includes comprehensive metabolic lab work, which adds value that ShedRx's plans do not match.
+MEDVi's pricing includes thorough metabolic lab work, which adds value that ShedRx's plans don't match.
 ShedRx invests that portion of its budget into the medication formulations themselves rather than diagnostics.

 Medications Available